-In addition, under this WP task participants will compile published data on the current and future status of wind power cost and performance into a catalogue that includes different technology and geographical areas.
+In addition, under this work package task participants will compile published data on the current and future status of wind power cost and performance into a catalog that includes different technology and geographical areas.

 Abundant supply during hours of very high wind generation can cause resource underutilization and drive wind energy prices lower.
 WP3 focuses on finding creative ways to understand, characterize, and potentially enhance the system value of wind.
 In this context, this work package contains two primary activities: